Best winter experiences in Ontario

 Insider tip: Every trail is different.
 When arriving at the ski centre, ask the staff about the rules and trail etiquette, and let them know if you’re a beginner to the sport.
 They’ll be happy to help you with anything you need.

-Scenic Caves is known for its historical trails and caves network, but in the winter, the place offers amazing cross-country skiing experiences along its 27 kilometres of groomed skiing terrain.
-There are three different trail designations, so skiers of all experience levels will enjoy their time on these picturesque outdoor trails.
+Scenic Caves is known for its historical trails and caves network, and in the winter offers 27 kilometres of groomed ski terrain There are three different trail designations, so skiers of all experience levels will enjoy their time on these picturesque outdoor trails.
+Take a moment to enjoy their time on these picturesque outdoor trails.
 Take some time to rest in between ski runs and appreciate the stunning winter views of the Niagara Escarpment and Georgian Bay.
 Ski rentals are available, but be sure to check trail conditions before visiting.

 Snowmobiling